awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/cd-coco-transform-example.md

 1. If you haven't already:

    1. Create or update an IAM user with `AmazonS3FullAccess` permissions\.
-For more information, see [Step 2: Create an IAM Administrator User and Group](su-account-user.md)\.
+For more information, see [Step 2: Create an IAM administrator user and group](su-account-user.md)\.

    1. Install and configure the AWS CLI and the AWS SDKs\.
-For more information, see [Step 2: Set Up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.
+For more information, see [Step 3: Set Up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.

 1. Use the following Python code to transform a COCO dataset\.
 Set the following values\.
    + `s3_bucket` – The name of the S3 bucket in which you want to store the images and Amazon Rekognition Custom Labels manifest file\.